mikeizbicki/cmc-csci145-math166/README.md

 1. No programming, only math
 1. Take home, unlimited time, open note
 1. Very hard exams.
-(Historically, average in the 70s.)
+(Historically, average in the 70s.
+No curve.)

 Final: